 The most sensible approach when considering school holidays is to try to agree dates as soon as the holiday timetable for the school year is known, and approach the other parent to attempt to reach agreement.
 Good communication is vital.
 It is wise to try to do this at the earliest possible opportunity.

-If you are concerned about any holidays that you may have planned, please get in touch and I will be happy to help you ensure that there are no problems.
+If you are concerned about any holidays that you may have planned, please get in touch.